 further developed.
 Once circularly polarized gamma beams become available at ELI-NP, they will be used to produce polarized positron beams.

 Thus, ELI-NP will offer positron beams with unprecedented capabilities.

 Nuclear resonance fluorescence (NRF) analytical techniques and γ-ray based radiography and tomography will be developed at ELI-NP.

-In addition, research related to the production of radioisotopes for medical applications will be carried out ELI-NP.
+heritage research.
+In addition, research related to the production of radioisotopes for medical applications will be carried out

-For this purpose an irradiation station, combined with pneumatic transport system, is designed.
+ELI-NP.
+For this purpose an irradiation station, combined with a pneumatic transport system and a detection system, is designed.